-- 2.10 The school makes appropriate checks to ensure the suitability of staff, supply staff and proprietors, and a register is kept as required. - 2.11 The standards relating to the suitability of those in contact with pupils at the school [paragraphs 17-21] are met.
+2.11 The school makes appropriate checks to ensure the suitability of staff, supply staff and proprietors, and a register is kept as required.
+Visitors to boarding accommodation are appropriately supervised and the school's arrangements for guardianship are suitably managed.